No one, really, unless it’s horrifically bad

 Unfortunately, there really is no practical recourse for individuals, other than being skeptical and vigilant.

 Instead, turn to resources that you trust.
 It could be a friend, it could be a relative, someone who is perhaps a tad more computer savvy and experienced with the types of issues that you’re facing.
+Perhaps you have a favorite website.
 Develop a relationship built on trust.
-Use that relationship then to learn what’s really possible, what you can do yourself, and when additional tools might be called for; and when those tools are called for, exactly what tools might be trustworthy and appropriate.
+Use that relationship then to learn what’s really possible, what you can do yourself, and when additional tools might be called for; and when those tools are called for, exactly which tools might be trustworthy and appropriate.

 But above all, always be skeptical.